chenyil6/O-ICL_OCML/README.md

 # Installation
-Our installation follow the installation of [OpenFlamingo](https://github.com/mlfoundations/open_flamingo).

-If you want to evaluate in-context classification performance on **OpenFlamingo-9B-vitl-mpt7b** ，the version of transformers is `4.33.2`.
+Our installation follow the installation of [OpenFlamingo](https://github.com/mlfoundations/open_flamingo), and the version of transformers is `4.33.2`.

 ```